 1. Handle With Care

-Liquid-in-glass thermometers, especially those containing mercury, are fragile and can break easily.
+Liquid-in-glass thermometers, especially those containing mercury, are fragile and prone to breakage.
 Always handle them gently and avoid dropping or shaking them.
-If you need to store them, keep them in a safe place where they won’t be subjected to accidental falls or damage.
+If you need to store them, keep them in a secure location where they won’t be subjected to accidental drops or damage.

 2. Calibrate Regularly

 Like any measuring instrument, it’s essential to calibrate your thermometer regularly.
-If you notice that your thermometer isn’t providing consistent readings, it may need recalibration.
-For mercury thermometers, you can test them against a known temperature (like ice water at 0°C) to ensure their accuracy.
+If your thermometer isn’t providing consistent readings, it may need recalibration.
+For mercury thermometers, you can calibrate them against a known temperature (e.g., ice water at 0°C) to verify their accuracy.

 3. Clean After Each Use